top of page

 What is involved

-By dusting the surface of the tested item with fine magnetic particles such as ferrous iron filings, (applied either dry or suspended in liquid), the particles will be attracted to the area of the flux leakage creating a visible indication of the defect.
+The technique operates by generating a magnetic field in the component to be tested.
+If a surface or near-surface flaw exists, the magnetic flux is distorted and leaks around the flaw.
+To detect this, the surface of the tested item is dusted with fine magnetic particles, such as ferrous iron filings (applied either dry or suspended in liquid).
+These particles are attracted to the area of the flux leakage, creating a visible indication of the defect.
+The indication can then be examined to determine what action should be taken, if any.

 shutterstock_1299923695.jpg